The Playbook

 Pricing strategy

-Dynamic pricing is not the same as a pricing tool.
-A tool gives you data and suggested rates.
-Active pricing management means someone is reading your market's demand calendar, identifying compression nights and high-demand windows before they arrive, adjusting minimum stays to capture the right booking length for each period, and preventing the "orphan day" gaps that kill occupancy without the host ever noticing.
+Not a pricing tool — active management.
+Reading the demand calendar, catching compression nights before they arrive, adjusting minimum stays per period, and preventing the orphan-day gaps that kill occupancy without the host noticing.
 Marketics manages this daily.

 Algorithm positioning

-Getting started with Marketics begins with a $500 refundable deposit that covers the full onboarding setup — listing audit, copy rewrite, photography direction, pricing framework, and guest messaging system.
-The deposit is returned at 90 days.
+A $500 refundable deposit covers full onboarding — listing audit, copy rewrite, photography direction, pricing framework, guest messaging.
+Returned at 90 days.
 The ongoing fee is 10% of net bookings only, handled automatically by Airbnb's co-host split.

 See what your property should be earning.

-A free revenue audit shows you exactly where your listing stands in your market's search environment — what signals you're generating, what your realistic occupancy ceiling is, and what the gap looks like.
+A free revenue audit shows exactly where your listing stands in your market's search environment — the signals you're generating, your realistic occupancy ceiling, and the gap.
 No obligation.

 What is performance-based Airbnb management?

-Performance-based Airbnb management is a service model where the optimization provider charges a percentage of the host's actual booking revenue rather than a flat monthly fee or retainer.
-Marketics charges 10% of the host's net payout per booking — the amount deposited into the host's bank account after Airbnb's deductions.
+A service model where the provider charges a percentage of the host's actual booking revenue rather than a flat fee or retainer.
+Marketics charges 10% of the host's net payout per booking — the amount deposited after Airbnb's deductions.
 No booking, no fee.

 How does Marketics receive its 10%?

-Airbnb's native co-host split mechanism handles the payment automatically.
-At the time of each payout, 90% is deposited to the host and 10% to Marketics.
-There is no invoice, no billing relationship, and no separate payment required from the host.
+Airbnb's native co-host split handles it automatically.
+At each payout, 90% is deposited to the host and 10% to Marketics.
+No invoice, no billing relationship, no separate payment from the host.

 What does Marketics manage for the 10% fee?

-Listing optimization, daily pricing strategy, algorithm positioning, photography direction, minimum stay architecture, and market intelligence.
-The full scope of what drives search visibility and booking revenue on Airbnb.
+Listing optimization, daily pricing strategy, algorithm positioning, photography direction, minimum-stay architecture, and market intelligence — the full scope of what drives search visibility and booking revenue.

 Is there a contract or minimum term?